ce12b078/Deep-Learning-Project/README.md

 # Deep-Learning-Project
-**Hand written digit classifier using Convolutional Neural Network**
+**Hand written digit classifier using Convolutional Neural Network** Our goal is to correctly identify digits from a dataset of tens of thousands of handwritten images.
+The data contains gray-scale images of hand-drawn digits, from zero through nine.
+Each image is 28 pixels in height and 28 pixels in width, for a total of 784 pixels in total.
+Each pixel has a single pixel-value associated with it, indicating the lightness or darkness of that pixel, with higher numbers meaning darker.
+This pixel-value is an integer between 0 and 255, inclusive.

 **We will use following three codes:**
 **1_CNN_tuning_hyperparameters:** In the first code, we will start with a CNN with randomly selected hyper parameters.
 Thereafter we will tune these hyper parameters in three steps.